 - Lack of technical setup to track factors such as room occupancy and external weather conditions.

 - Lack of understanding of how HVAC systems work and where they are wasteful.

 - Inattention – for instance, employees forget to turn off the AC after work or meetings, leading to energy wasted cooling an empty space.

 - Occupants changing the temperature, which puts added strain on the chillers and boilers.

 Optimizing HVAC systems solves both of these problems.
 It gives building managers a way to maintain comfortable conditions for occupants while reducing both costs and environmental impact.
 The best part is the first phase only takes as little as one month without interfering with daily operations.

 How does HVAC energy efficiency optimization work?

 HVAC optimization is a solution that integrates AI, IoT and other technologies with human expertise to create smart and responsive environmental controls.
 The first step is to work with a team of experts who can audit your current system and set up a baseline by which to measure results.
 Then, the engineers get to work installing IoT sensors inside and outside the building.
 The sensors will collect data – such as room occupancy and weather conditions – and send it to a digitalized management platform in real-time.
-Finally, the platform uses AI logic (or machine learning) to take control of installed HVAC assets such as chillers and fans, automating some or most degree of their functioning, based on real-time IoT data.
+Finally, the platform uses AI logic (or machine learning) to take control of installed HVAC assets such as chillers and fans, automating some or most degrees of their functioning, based on real-time IoT data.

 One critical point in HVAC optimization is knowing what to look for.
 Many companies have fallen into the trap of collecting too much data without a well-defined focus, resulting in an unusable data swamp.
 Knowing what to exclude is probably as important as knowing what to include.
 This is where it is critical to carefully set parameters and work closely with energy and data experts to ensure your system is properly set up to deliver actionable information.